epomatti/azure-ml/README.md

 The workspace will be created with `AllowInternetOutbound`.
 Configure the outbound access in the [managed VNET][1] using a preferred interface (add the data lake and the SQL database), which will enable secure outbound access via private endpoints.

 > [!IMPORTANT]
-> A Container Registry with `Premium` SKU is required.
+> A Container Registry with `Premium` SKU is required for private endpoints.

 ### Step 2 - Create the AML instance

-Once the base resources are ready, create the
+Once the base resources are ready, set up the configuration to create the AML Compute Instance.

 Set the `mlw_instance_create_flag` variable to `true`: